-The Business Node compiles the messages based on their respective currencies and each message is then passed onto the Validator Nodes.
+When a transaction (transfer or swap) is initiated via the UDPN, the Business Node compiles the transaction messages and each message is then passed onto the Validator Nodes.
 During this transmission, the Transaction Node will monitor the data on-chain, verify the sender signatures (or KYC and credentials if required), and process the transfer or swap by submitting the transaction request to the respective digital currency systems.
-It must be noted that both transfers and swaps use the same set of smart contracts to execute the requests from the end-users.
-If the currency types in the transaction requests are different, the swap process is initialised.
+All transaction requests use the same set of smart contracts for execution purposes.
+If the currency types are different inside the transaction request, a swap process is initialised.

-The swap process consists of two transfer processes with capital pools of corresponding currencies.
-For a successful transfer to take place, the Receiver can use DID or native accounts or wallets of the digital currencies.
-Let us take for instance a 100 digital Euro (Sender) to digital US Dollar Swap.
-Whenever a currency exchange is initiated, the UDPN receives a transfer request message from the sender’s IT system via a Business Node.
-The sender’s 100 digital Euro will be debited to the Euro capital pool.
-Subsequently the message is sent to a corresponding digital Dollar transaction node, via Validator Nodes, at the prevailing FX rates.
-The digital Dollar capital pool will then deposit the equivalent of 100 digital Euros in digital Dollar into the sender’s digital USD account, thus completing the transfer.
+The swap process consists of two transfer processes involving the capital pools of different currencies.
+Let us take for instance a 100 digital Euro to digital US Dollar Swap.
+Whenever an FX exchange is initiated, the UDPN receives a swap request message from the sender’s IT system via a Business Node.
+The sender’s 100 digital euros will be debited from her personal account to the Euro capital pool.
+Subsequently, the message is sent to a corresponding digital Dollar Transaction Node, via the Validator Nodes, at the prevailing FX rates.
+The digital Dollar capital pool will then deposit the equivalent of 100 digital euros in digital dollars into the sender’s digital USD account at the prevailing exchange rate, thus completing the swap.

-The FX rates are maintained in real-time via an order-matching system from third parties or Transaction Node operators.
-When dealing with stablecoins, network fees (gas fees) will then be issued to UDPN administrative accounts or capital pools.
+The FX rates are maintained in real-time via an order-matching system operated by third parties or by Transaction Node operators.
+When dealing with regulated fiat-backed stablecoins, network fees (gas fees) will then be issued to UDPN administrative accounts or capital pools.
 In the case of a currency swap, the fees will be included as one transaction from the originator's account to the capital pool.